 Tip: Setting up a standing order can mean this happens every month without you having to lift a finger.

 Even if it feels like these goals are a long way off, it’s worth trying to picture when you’d like to achieve them so you can think about what you can do this year to get you closer.

-If you’ve got somebody close to you that has recently done something like buy a property or start investing, it may be a good idea to have a chat to them about how they went about it and what their tips are.
+If you know somebody who’s recently done something like buy a property or start investing, it may be a good idea to have a chat to them about how they went about it and get some tips.
 Everyone’s experience is different, but the more you know the better placed you’ll be.

 Explore more: Planning for the future

 You can book an appointment with one of our financial fitness trainers, who can take you through a quick and easy 30 minute financial health check.
 Our financial fitness trainers are on hand to speak to you about your banking needs - and you don’t have to be an HSBC customer to benefit from this service.